sytone/obsidian-remote/README.md

 ## Hosting behind a reverse proxy

+This is a danger zone !
+Exposing this instance on the internet (even without a reverse proxy) increase security risk for your server.
 If you wish to do that **please make sure you are securing it in some way!**.
 You also need to ensure **websocket** support is enabled.
 Even if you can set auth to reach the container, it's always a good practice to secure auth to the higher level.
 So it's better to set password auth via the reverse proxy rather than here.